Crouch End: Crouch End Neighbourhood Forum

 The Neighbourhood Forum, set up in response to the government initiatives under the heading "localism".
 The forum is formally recognised by the London Borough of Haringey as representative of Crouch End.
-One of the first tasks of the forum was to define the boundaries of Crouch End.
+One of the first tasks of the forum was to attempt to define the boundaries of Crouch End.
 The forum's main task is to produce a neighbourhood plan.

 Hornsey Historical Society

 Founded in 1971, the HHS has over 400 members and is based in the old school house on the boundary between Hornsey and Crouch End by Holy Innocents.
-The HHS was originally formed to research, preserve and promote the history of the parish of Hornsey, and from 1983 included the area covered by the parliamentary constituency of Hornsey and Wood Green.
+The HHS was originally formed to draw attention to and conserve historic buildings in Hornsey, and expanded to research, preserve and promote the history of the parish of Hornsey, and from 1983 included the area covered by the parliamentary constituency of Hornsey and Wood Green.
 They have over 21,000 items including articles, books, documents & manuscripts, local newspapers, maps, photographs, postcards and video memories.
 They also sell books on the local history and organise talks.

 Local arts scene

+Crouch End has a long association with creativity, and most famous for the Hornsey College of Art which was regarded as one of the best art colleges in the UK in the 60s but also famous for the 1968 sit-in that challenged the government's policy on removing art schools' independence.

-Crouch End has a long association with creativity, especially since the 1970s when artists, musicians, film and TV makers, animators and performers moved to the area.
-A 2016 article in the Evening Standard stated that locals liked to call the area "London’s Creative Village", and that "ever since the heady days of student protests at nearby Hornsey College of Art in 1968, Crouch End has had an arty reputation".
+Since the 1970s, when it was a cheap area to love, artists, musicians, film and TV makers, animators and performers moved to the area.
+A 2016 article in the Evening Standard stated that estate agents liked to call the area "London's Creative Village", and that "ever since the heady days of student protests at nearby Hornsey College of Art in 1968, Crouch End has had an arty reputation".

 Cinema

 Crouch End has two cinemas, the independent Art House and the Crouch End Picturehouse.
+There will be a third cinema in the Hornsey Town Hall when it is finished.

 Comedy

-Crouch End is home to the Kings Head, a comedy venue.
+Crouch End is home to the Kings Head, London's oldest comedy venue.